Collision Avoidance Technology

 These events are heavily subsidised for delegates

 These events are mostly funded by the Stop the Crash Partnership, Driving for Better Business, and a grant from the Department for Transport, as the British Government has seen how ADAS technology can make a significant contribution to the reduction of fatal and serious road collisions.
+They are also delivered in partnership with Volkswagen Commercial Vehicles who are the only van manufacturer to fit AEB as standard equipment to all their new vans.

 Without this support, places on such an invaluable and informative vehicle safety technology day would cost approximately £500 per delegate.
 With this support, we are able to offer places at just £75 per head.
 Each event is strictly limited to 20 high-level fleet decision makers per day to ensure that each delegate gets enough time in the cars to experience all the technology on show.